manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 ```

 Although `takeAction()` executes from the interface, its call to `attack()` dispatches to Wizard exactly as it would if
 `takeAction()` were implemented in a part.
-Within the default method, `this` refers to the composite's Hero identity:
+Within the default method, `this` refers to the composite's Actor identity:
-the composite that claims Hero.
+the composite that claims Actor.

 ---